Tinnitus Treatment in Singapore

 Those who suffer from subjective tinnitus are the only ones who can hear the noises such as buzzing or ringing.

-On the other hand, the sounds heard by an individual with objective tinnitus can also be heard by others.
-This includes an audiologist who is conducting the hearing examination with a stethoscope or ear canal microphone.
+On the other hand, the sounds heard by an individual with objective tinnitus can also be heard by others with specific tools and equipment.

 Will my tinnitus get worse over time?

 If you suspect you have tinnitus, we’d advise you to seek medical attention as soon as possible.
 It’s important to understand the underlying cause of your tinnitus or you may risk having your condition worsen over time.